miguelangelsantana/AB-Testing-Marketing-Campaign/README.md

 Please review the narrative of our analysis in [our jupyter notebook](./jupyter_notebook.ipynb) or review our [presentation](/powerpoint/powerpoint.pdf)

 For any additional questions, please reach out via email at santana2.miguel@gmail.com, on [LinkedIn](https://www.linkedin.com/in/miguel-angel-santana-ii-mba-51467276/) or on [Twitter.](https://twitter.com/msantana_ds)

+A blog post on this analysis is available on [Medium.](https://miguelangelsantana.medium.com/marketing-campaign-assessment-b7f5785ffb4c)

 #### Sources